Tiwari666/K_Means_Cluster/README.md

 ![image](https://github.com/user-attachments/assets/843f4047-23d6-4e76-bba9-5d004595e32c)

 In summary, clustering is about grouping similar data points together, while association is about finding relationships and patterns between different items within a dataset.

+-----------------------------EXAMPLE OF CLUSTERING AND ASSOCIATION-----------------------------------
+# Clustering

+Clustering is the process of segregating a large number of items into smaller groups, or clusters, where items in each group share similar characteristics.

+Example:
+Imagine we have a list of all the people in Asia.
+We can cluster them based on their nationalities:

+Group 1: People belonging to India
+Group 2: People belonging to China
+Group 3: People belonging to Nepal
+Group 4: People belonging to Japan
+In this example, people within each group share the characteristic of their nationality.
+Clustering helps us organize this vast dataset into smaller, more manageable groups.

+# Association Rule Mining

+Association rule mining is the process of identifying the degree of association between two or more items.
+It involves finding interesting relationships, patterns, or associations among sets of items in large datasets.

+Example:
+Consider a grocery store scenario where we want to understand customer buying patterns.
+We observe the following transactions:

+Transaction 1: Bread, Jam
+Transaction 2: Bread, Butter
+Transaction 3: Milk, Bread, Butter
+Transaction 4: Milk, Bread, Jam
+Transaction 5: Book, Biscuit
+From this data, we can derive association rules such as:

+Rule 1: If a customer buys Bread, there is a high probability they will also buy Jam.
+(Bread -> Jam) Rule 2: If a customer buys Bread, there is a high probability they will also buy Butter.
+(Bread -> Butter) These rules indicate that Bread and Jam or Bread and Butter are closely associated items.
+Conversely, if a customer buys a Book, it is unlikely they will also buy a Biscuit (Book -> Biscuit), indicating a low degree of association between these items.

+Application:
+These kinds of associations can be identified using association rule mining techniques like the Apriori algorithm, helping businesses understand customer behavior and optimize inventory and marketing strategies.